New national educational support system (grant scholarships + tuition fee reductions (including support for large families))

 (1) Benefit amount and payment method

-Benefit amount (monthly amount: The amount shown in the table below will be paid monthly depending on the support category)
+◆ Benefit amount (monthly: the amount in the table below is paid monthly depending on the support category)

 Estimated annual income Commuting to school at home Commuting to school outside of home